directus/directus/docs/reference/system/extensions.md

 ## List Extensions

 List the available extensions in the project.
-The types of extensions that you can list are interfaces, displays, layouts, modules.
+The types of extensions that you can list are `interfaces`, `displays`, `layouts`, and `modules`.

 ### Request